Top 10 Board Games

 Year: 2004

-The only party game that’s consistently made it into my top ten, which says something about both my tolerance for party games and how good Balderdash actually is.
-Like Coup, I was playing this one well before my board gaming revelation during COVID - it’s that accessible and endlessly entertaining.
-The premise is simple - someone reads out an obscure word/date/name, everyone writes a plausible-sounding fake definition, then you vote on which you think is real.
-But the execution is magical because it rewards creativity, quick thinking, and the ability to bullshit with absolute confidence.
+The only party game that’s consistently made it into my top ten.
+Like Coup, I was playing this well before my board gaming revelation during COVID.
+The premise is simple - someone reads out an obscure word, date, or name; everyone writes a plausible-sounding fake definition; then you vote on which is real.
+The execution is magical because it rewards creativity, quick thinking, and the ability to bluff with conviction.
 Games invariably descend into hysterics as someone’s ridiculous definition somehow gets votes, or when the real answer is so absurd nobody believes it.
-Works brilliantly with non-gamers, scales well, and unlike most party games, it doesn’t overstay its welcome.
-The Absolute edition includes all the categories, making it the definitive version to own.
+Works brilliantly with non-gamers, and unlike most party games it doesn’t overstay its welcome.
+The Absolute edition includes all the categories.

 Escape from Atlantis